 Shareable subject to limitations for conditions prior to membership.

-Shareable for inpatient treatment and up to 35 outpatient sessions per need.
+Shareable for inpatient treatment and up to 35 outpatient sessions per need, up to $7,500.

 DPC Membership – Preventive services are not included in the regular DPC Membership.
 See Connected Health add-on to include these services.